DCE Distributed File System

 IBM was working on a replacement for DCE/DFS called ADFS (Advanced Distributed File System).
 One major goal of this project was to decouple DFS from the complexities of DCE's cell directory services (CDS) and security services (secd).
 Another key feature would have been the elimination of enctype limitations associated with DCE/RPC.
 No public mention of this effort has been made since 2005, leading many to believe the project has been killed.

 The DCE Distributed File System (DFS) was adopted by the Open Software Foundation in 1989 as part of their Distributed Computing Environment.

+Staff in several locations simultaneously edited the 1996 Olympics website;

+DFS was used to synchronize their changes and update Web mirror sites around the world.